 void register_callback(event callback function, int index);

-1. The function parameter is a reference to a custom function object or callable object (like a function or function object) that serves as the callback function to be added.
+The ## Parameters: method requires a function parameter that points to a user-defined function object or a callable entity (such as a function or function object) responsible for acting as the callback function to be included.

-The callback function should be compatible with the 'std::iosbase::eventcallbackfn' type, which is a function type defined within the 'std::iosbase' class.
+The callback function needs to align with the 'std::iosbase::eventcallbackfn' type, a function type specified in the 'std::iosbase' class.

 This callback function should follow this format;